 - No minimum investment.
-Sharesies has no minimum investment limit, so you can start building your portfolio with as little as one cent.
+Sharesies has no minimum investment limit, so you can start building your portfolio with as little as 1 cent.

 - User-friendly platform.
 The Sharesies platform is designed to be easy for new investors to understand and use.

 - Transparent fee structure.
-There are only three types of fees that apply to Sharesies users, and all are clearly outlined before you sign up for an account.
+There are only 3 types of fees that apply to Sharesies users.
+All are clearly outlined before you sign up for an account.